 - Tour of the historical Downtown Centre

 Universidad La Salle (ULSA), founded in 1962, is a private institute for higher education with its main campus located in Mexico City.
 The university is amid Mexico’s top 7 private universities and ranked in the top three of various academic areas.
+Mexico is a prime location to study migration, as it is the site of much movement, particularly in and out of neighbouring nations.
+The experiences of those who make the move are sometimes overshadowed by the political and social headlines which surround them – having first hand experience where this migration takes place will be invaluable to studies and developing empathy.

 The course is lead by Dr Ana Cristina Peterson, a fabulous and professional professor that has ably led the program since 2009.
 Ana Cristina is adored by students who have taken the program in the past and will make sure that you make the most of your academic experience in Mexico.
 A small number of guest lecturers and health care professionals will also assist with teaching on the course.